Los Angeles Broadcasting Schools

 University of Southern California's (USC) 226-acre main campus is located near downtown Los Angeles.
 With a large international student population, USC's academic mission is to provide an excellent education by embracing diversity and training students in the latest research methods within their fields of study.
-USC's School of Journalism offers a Bachelor of Arts in Broadcast and Digital Journalism with optional minors in advertising; news media and society; and nonprofits, philanthropy and volunteerism.
+USC's School of Journalism offers a broadcast and digital video journalism concentration in its Bachelor of Arts in Journalism program.

-Bachelor of Arts in Broadcast and Digital Journalism
+Bachelor of Arts in Journalism with a Concentration in Broadcast and Digital Video Journalism

-Students majoring in broadcast and digital journalism take courses in news reporting, news writing and online media, in addition to the 80-credit general education requirements of the bachelor's degree.
-Before enrolling in the news writing courses, students must pass the Grammar, Punctuation and Spelling Examination (GPSE).
-If a student does not pass this exam on the second attempt, he or she is dropped from the broadcast journalism major.
-Learning abroad options are available in London, New Zealand, Paris, Prague and Rome.
+Students majoring in broadcast and digital video journalism must take 44 units in courses such as news reporting, news writing and online media, in addition to the general education requirements of the bachelor's degree.
+Learning abroad options are available in London, New Zealand, Hong Kong, Sydney and Rome.

 Master of Arts in Specialized Journalism

-USC's Annenberg School of Journalism offers a master's degree that emphasizes a variety of different areas, including entertainment, business and economies, and urban affairs.
+USC's Annenberg School of Journalism offers a master's degree that emphasizes a variety of different areas, including entertainment, innovative journalism and international reporting.
 Courses in this program train students to write and produce reports in the digital age.
 This master's degree program is extremely customizable, allowing students to focus on the area of their choosing, which can include broadcasting.
-To graduate, students must complete 18 journalism credits and 16 credits from another academic area.
-Students also need to complete a professional project, which can be focused on broadcasting.
+To graduate, students must complete a total of 34 units in journalism courses, which include electives such as broadcast and digital journalism, public radio reporting and television reporting.
+Students also need to complete a thesis.

 Santa Ana College